Pierre Salinger: Early life

 His talent and love of music carried over into his career as press secretary when, at the behest of First Lady Jacqueline Kennedy, he would invite musicians such as Pablo Casals and Igor Stravinsky to the White House.
-President Lyndon B. Johnson once had Salinger perform on the piano to 600 of his guests.
-"If Jackie Kennedy was the one who thought maybe America was ready for a higher culture, her ally in it or her agent was Pierre," said Richard Reeves, author of President Kennedy: Profile of Power (1993).
+President Lyndon B. Johnson once had Salinger perform on the piano for 600 of his guests.
+"If Jackie Kennedy was the one who thought maybe America was ready for a higher culture, her ally in it or her agent was Pierre", said Richard Reeves, author of President Kennedy: Profile of Power (1993).

 Salinger attended public magnet Lowell High School in San Francisco.
 He attended San Francisco State University (then College) from 1941 to 1943, during which time he became managing editor and columnist for the student newspaper.

 Salinger left SF State to enlist in the United States Navy in July 1943 and became skipper of a submarine chaser off Okinawa during World War II.
 He distinguished himself during Typhoon Louise by making a daring rescue of some men stranded on a reef.
 For this act, he received the Navy and Marine Corps medal.

 After serving with the United States Navy to the rank of Lieutenant, junior grade during World War II, he finished his studies at the University of San Francisco, earning a BS in 1947.

-He began his journalism career as "Lucky Pierre," a horse racing columnist and later reporter for the San Francisco Chronicle and as a contributing editor to Collier's in the 1940s and 1950s.
+He began his journalism career as "Lucky Pierre", a horse racing columnist and later reporter for the San Francisco Chronicle and as a contributing editor to Collier's in the 1940s and 1950s.
+He was a guest lecturer in journalism at Mills College from 1950 to 1955.